- I2P Network

 - The security of the network is also proportional to the number of relay nodes.
 A network with more active relay nodes is less vulnerable to attacks.

 Tor's relay nodes do not all function in the same way.
-There are four types of relay nodes: a guard or entry relay node, a middle relay node, an exit relay node and a bridge relay node.
+As shown in Figure 5, there are four types of relay nodes: an entry or guard relay node, a middle relay node, an exit relay node and a bridge relay node.

 Figure 5: Tor Circuit